nyan9/goodGlobalEats/README.md

 - *MAP*
   - Search for an area, a city, or country
   - Open a preview of the restaurants
-  - Zoom in/out or move the map for posted restaurants within the visible map
+  - Zoom in/out or move the map to show posted restaurants within the visible map

 - *RESTAURANT POSTS*
   - Search for restaurants by name or address